Whatever way you choose, they are a delicious, easy-to-make traditional British or Irish side dish.

 - heavy whipping cream

-I find fresh English peas at my local Sam’s Club.
+I find fresh English peas at my local Sam's Club and they're a great substitute for dried peas.
 I have also seen them at Trader Joes.
 These big plump fresh peas are perfect for mushy peas recipes.
 They turn out great.

 It's important to use a large pea.
 If you can't find fresh in your area, try a packet of frozen peas, but avoid the petite frozen peas.
 They are just too small and when mashed there are too many skins and not enough soft pea filling to recreate the appropriate texture.